 In addition to that, I never thought that such a great Korean historical drama would end up like that.
 It started nice and the story developed greatly but the ending wasn’t at par.

-The series itself has a lot of potential but then how it’s shown and delivered to the audience is disappointing.
+The series itself has a lot of potentials but then how it’s shown and delivered to the audience is disappointing.

 If you’re curious how Rookie Historian Goo Hae-Ryung ended, you better watch the series yourself.